Casting Art to the Net

 Each one of us has a God given purpose.
 Some are called for battle.
 Some are called for teaching or healing.
 Many are called just to be a good neighbor. see Romans 15:2

 Our military, firefighters and law enforcement warriors are following a high calling.
 They too often lose their mortal lives, limbs or mental faculties in pursuit of peace, respect, safety and security for the rest of us.

-Warriors battling for good are sometimes taken for granted.
-The good neighbor that lifts us up. the media warriors
+Warriors battling for good should never be taken for granted.
+The good neighbor warriors that lift us up, the

 Perspective, Path and Purpose...